vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/Infection/spread/_index.md

 ## India
 - 202104 - 2nd wave.
 10th March to 3rd April.
 24 days - faster spread.
+  - Variants
-  - The genomic sequences have shown large majority of B117*UK variant spreading.
+    - B117*UK variant spreading (N India).
+    - Indian variant B 1671 spread in MH and WB.
+    - Bengaluru B 1.36
+    - Sequencing for surveying strains very below-par.
   - MH, PJ hot states.
-  - Sequencing for surveyign strains very below-par.
+Mumbai and Delhi severely affected.
+47 out of 188 passengers travelled from Newdelhi to Hongkong test positive later who had been negative 72 hours before departure.
+Countries impose travel restrictions and advisories on India.
   - Vaccination underway (albeit only Oxford and Covaxin approved.)
+India has vaccinated only 8% of the population and has tested less than 1% of cases for these mutations.
   - 4.5% reinfections in MH.
 - 202009 - 1st wave peaks.
 2nd July to 5th Sept.
 65 days.